NYPL/metadata-documentation/resources/glossary.md

 <a name="universally-unique-identifier"></a>
 <dt>universally unique identifier</dt>
-<dd>128-bit label used for information in computer systems; every collection, container, item, and captures in the <a href="#metadata-management-system">Metadata Management System</a> has its own UUID</dd>
+<dd>128-bit label used for information in computer systems; every collection, container, item, and capture in the <a href="#metadata-management-system">Metadata Management System</a> has its own UUID</dd>

 <a name="work-order"></a>
 <dt>Work Order</dt>